Hello and welcome to this list of 25 tithes and offering message ideas.

 When you’re sharing about giving in your church, you can talk on topics like:

 To help you figure out what to say during tithes and offerings, here are 25 quick outlines based on 25 different offering scriptures.

 Feel free to add your own twist and add in any personal stories or illustrations you think will help get your message across.

 Did you know you are alive and well today because of the seeds someone else has sown?

 What did you eat this morning?
 Where did it come from?

 The food we eat that gives us energy, that helps us to grow and stay strong starts with a farmer and a bag of seeds.

-In faith he plants those small seeds into the ground, they grow into a huge harvest and 100’s of people can eat as a result.
+In faith, he plants those small seeds into the ground and they grow into a huge harvest and hundreds of people can eat as a result.

 2 Corinthians 9:10-11 (The Message) says this: